 - Product sales have been estimated by taking into account historical product mix percentages adjusted for current market environment.

 - North American exports include information on manufacturers and value of production in the United States and Canada.
 Imported units are currently not part of these studies, unless specified otherwise.
 Where a multinational company has a manufacturing facility or a pass-through facility in North America, such production has been included.
-Mexico is not presently included in the North American geographic definition.
+Mexican production has been increasingly added to SRN’s report offerings.

 - All sales are in millions of dollars, unless stated otherwise.
 Some financial data includes the effect of rounding, and may vary from the sum of individual items due to rounding.